Key Takeaways

 Although the tax status of a disregarded entity is somewhat transparent for the purpose of federal taxes, it's not nearly as transparent from the perspective of local state laws.
 The owner of a single-member LLC, for example, isn't held personally responsible for the legal and financial obligations of their company.
 Since the company is a disregarded entity, however, the owner is considered to be the entity's employer in terms of employment taxes.

-If you need help filing to be recognized as a disregarded entity, you can post your legal need on UpCounsel's marketplace.
+If you need help on what is a disregarded entity, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.